 On July 19, 2013, the Company closed its initial draw of \$1,000,000 (the "Initial Draw") pursuant to a senior secured loan facility of up to \$2,000,000 arranged with Ascendant Securities Inc.("ASI") on behalf of a group of clients of ASI (the "Lenders").
 An additional \$1,000,000 may be drawn at the option of the Company subject to the terms and conditions of a trust indenture between the Company and ASI.
 In connection with the Initial Draw, the Company has issued senior secured debentures of the Company (the "Debentures") in an aggregate principal amount of \$1,000,000.
 The Debentures will bear interest at a rate of 15% per annum, compounded monthly.
 The principal amount of the Debentures evidencing the Initial Draw will mature on July 18, 2015.
 As part of the consideration for the Loan Facility, the Lenders will receive an aggregate 6% overriding royalty interest in the Company's proceeds from all oil, gas and other hydrocarbons produced from any new wells developed on the Company's Donner Properties using any portion of the proceeds from the Initial Draw.
-The Company has paid ASI a cash agent's fee of \$60,000, the first installment of an annual monitoring fee of \$25,000 and a 2% Royalty Interest for acting as collateral agent.
+The Company has paid ASI a cash agent's fee of \$60,000, the first installment of an annual monitoring fee of \$25,000 and a 2% overriding royalty interest on the Company's proceeds from all oil, gas and other hydrocarbons produced from any new well, for acting as collateral agent.
 The Company also issued an aggregate of 1,200,000 agent warrants.
 The Agent Warrants entitle the holder thereof of purchase up to 1,200,000 common shares of the Company at a price of \$0.10 per share until July 18, 2015.
-The Company incurred financing costs of \$135,000 which was deferred.
+The Company incurred financing costs of \$231,217 which were deferred.

-The Company raised net proceeds of \$340,304 from private placements for the 9 months ended September 30, 2012.
+The Company raised net proceeds of \$340,304 from private placements for the year ended December 31, 2012.